UWC2-PYTHON/ProgrammingInPython/source/modules/Documentation.rst

     for partygoer in partygoers:
         for balloon in balloons:
             for cupcake in cupcakes:
                 # TODO: Reduce time complexity here.
-It's killing us
-                #  for large parties.
+It's killing us for large parties.
                 resolve_party_favor(partygoer, balloon, cupcake)

 Comments about Comments
 -----------------------

 * Be judicious in your use of comments.
 * Use them when you need to.
 * Make them useful.

- * Do not use them merely to restate what the code is / should be doing.
+* Do not use them merely to restate what the code is or should be doing.
 Make the code self explanatory!

 This is not useful: